Industrial Ecology and Circular Economy

 - Reducing Food Waste:

-- Optimizing supply chains to prevent spoilage and redistributing surplus food.
+- Optimizing supply chains to prevent spoilage and redistributing surplus food to food banks and shelters.

 - Composting: